-The LBC library has close to 900 bridge books and continues to grow.
+The LBC library has over 1,000 bridge books and continues to grow.
 Initially books were purchased from either Bridge Fokes or from a Bridge Club in the USA.
 But since our club opened, over half of our books have been donated by local players.

 Many thanks to all donors for their generosity and please keep the donations coming!

 And a special thanks to our original librarians, Roger and Judy Jolliffe, who organized and catalogued our library.
 Our new librarians, Fiona Woytowicz and Marion Gamble will be maintaining the library to ensure books are returned and kept in order.
 Please help them and other members by following our sign-out and sign-in procedures.

 As at July 2019, your Library has increased to 1,000 books with over 500 titles, more than double the amount from when the club was first formed in late 2015.
 Unfortunately, 99 books are currently missing.

 Books are organized in the Library in alphabetical order starting with the first listed author’s last name and then the book title.
 Note also, that all Library books are listed on the website in the same order.
 If you are looking for a particular topic, and can’t seem to find it, let us know and we can do a search of the inventory file to see what we can locate for you.